Mobile Menu

 John Pennekamp Coral Reef State Park

-Situated on the famous island of Key Largo, John Pennekamp Coral Reef State Park holds the title as the first undersea park in the country.
-And honestly, it makes sense that this state park was the first one, because the coral reefs in this area are simply so beautiful.
+Situated on the famous island of Key Largo, John Pennekamp Coral Reef State Park holds the title of the first undersea park in the country.
+And honestly, it makes sense that this Florida state park was the first one, because the coral reefs in this area are simply so beautiful.

 Key Largo